 Students who want the Work Study Scholarship can apply for either a Class Assistant (CA) position or an Administrative Assistant (AA) position during the designated application period.

-The scholarship payments are made every 6th and 12th week of their working period.
+The scholarship payments are made after their working period.
 The students must submit their work confirmation sheet signed by their professor to the Academic Affairs Division.
 If they fail to submit their work confirmation sheet on time, they will not receive the scholarship for the given week.
 Please keep in mind that such students may be excluded from becoming CA/AA candidates in the next term if they do not fulfill their duties.